kaist-sbml/gem/README.md

 - Run modeling of secondary metabolism (only with antiSMASH output GenBank file)

-    Following command will not generate secondary metabolite biosynthetic reactions if the GMSM-derived primary metabolism model is not available in the designated folder (i.e., `3_primary_metabolic_model`).
+    Following command will not generate secondary metabolite biosynthetic reactions if a GMSM-derived primary metabolism model is not available in the designated folder (i.e., `3_primary_metabolic_model`).

         run_gmsm.py -i input/NC_021985.1.final_antismash4.gbk -s -d